-Older hair restoration techniques have fallen out of favor with most surgeons, and Dr. Jeffrey Epstein is one of those.
-These techniques can leave large areas of scarring on the scalp or leave visible “plugs” in the transplanted hair, or have other problems such as unnatural appearing hairlines.
+Older hair restoration techniques have fallen out of favor with most surgeons, and Dr. Jeffrey Epstein no longer uses them.
+These techniques can result in large areas of scarring on the scalp or leave visible plugs in the transplanted hair.
+There can also be other problems, such as unnatural hairlines.

 Poor Physician Skill

 While in some cases, poor hair transplant results are due to outdated techniques, they can also occur from poor surgical techniques or overall lack of skill.

 If a surgeon does not effectively place each hair, the follicles might end up growing in the wrong direction.
 Similarly, if the surgeon does not anticipate future hair loss, they can perform the surgery incorrectly.

 There are ways to gauge whether or not a surgeon has the experience and talent needed for hair transplant surgery.
 For example, patients can look at photos of the doctor’s past work before the surgery or ask for reviews or recommendations from other patients.

 Choosing a board-certified surgeon is very important, and prospective patients should seek a surgeon with experience and expertise in hair transplants specifically.

 Unsuccessful hair transplants are common and give a bad name to hair restoration surgeons everywhere.
 Botched procedures leave patients unsatisfied with their results and can be expensive to repair.
 There are a few reasons why the more traditional methods can result in unsuccessful hair transplants, such as:

 An experienced surgeon is patient and methodical during the procedure and follows a step-by-step grafting process.
 However, unskilled surgeons might fail to graft hair properly, resulting in unsuccessful hair transplants.